 - Delegation of Signing Authority

 - How to get a contract approved

 - Determination of Status Form- Please print and sign

 Due to month end closing, requisitions and/or change orders received after 3 business days before the last working day, are not processed until the books re-open approximately 3 business days into the new month.

 Purchasing encompasses the procurement of products and services that provide the best value for the University.
 Procurement supports the University’s purchasing needs through: ePro, Georgia First Marketplace, P-Card and Fuel Card programs.

-- Purchasing Card Procedures
+Purchasing Card (P-Card) Procedures

-- Standard PO Terms and Conditions
+- Purchase Order Terms and Conditions

 - Vendor Form